VulpesPaw/educational-React_SvRadio_API/README.md

 - Custom fonts with ligeratues

 ### Note
-Custom font on local host may require the host to install said fonts locally
+Custom fonts on localhost may require the host to install said fonts locally
 #
 Cheers FoxPaw